 Approximately a decade after email lifted the burden of written communication from our everyday correspondence, email to fax service providers have lifted the burden of slow, incomplete and corrupted fax transmissions from our work and personal lives.

 But internet faxing isn’t just about making faxing more reliable.
 It’s also about letting you take greater control over your faxing capability.
 When once faxing was limited to copy rooms and home fax machines, today it’s available to anyone with a cell phone, tablet or computer.
+Fax from Windows or Mac!
 Not only can you send and read faxes from wherever you access the internet, but you can store your faxes digitally online.

 Internet faxing gives you the power to change the way you communicate.
 But there’s no expensive hardware to buy, and you don’t have to restrict your communication to a single device or method of delivery anymore.
 Your faxing capability is totally in your hands – figuratively and literally.
 And that’s exactly why internet faxing is so groundbreaking.